Personal care products can pose a danger to your health

 The U.S. Environmental Protection Agency requires workers to wear protective gear when handling or working close to this chemical.
-They want to protect the people against brain, liver and kidney damage.
+They want to protect people against brain, liver, and kidney damage.
 This chemical is the active component in antifreeze.
 Actually, industrial PG is the same as the one used in personal care products.
 How come there is no warning on your deodorant stick?

 10. Imidazolidinyl urea and DMDM hydantoin